paulbayer/Inventory_Scripts/README.md

 - **my_instances.sh**
     - This script displays all instances in the specified account (by specifying the profile to run against).
 - **all_my_instances.sh**
-    - This script displays all instances in all available accounts (by reading the credentials file and parsing the profiles to run against).
+    - This script displays all instances in all available accounts (by running the "AllProfiles" script and parsing the profiles to run against).
 ---
 ## S3 Scripts
     _These scripts are global, and not limited to the inherited region of the profile, like many other scripts._
 - **all_my_buckets.sh**
-    - This script displays all buckets in all available accounts (by reading the credentials file and parsing the profiles to run against).
+    - This script displays all buckets in all available accounts (by running the "AllProfiles" script and parsing the profiles to run against).
 - **all_my_buckets_with_sizes.sh**
-    - This script displays all buckets, # of files, and the total size of each bucket in all available accounts (by reading the credentials file and parsing the profiles to run against).
+    - This script displays all buckets, # of files, and the total size of each bucket in all available accounts (by running the "AllProfiles" script and parsing the profiles to run against).
 - **my_buckets.sh**
     - This script displays all buckets in the specific profile.
 - **my_buckets_with_sizes.sh**